Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Introduction

 The aim of this work is to propose an exact inference methodology for spatio-temporal Cox processes in which the intensity function dynamics is driven by a Gaussian process.
-The exactness stems from an augmented model approach as in \citet{adams}.
+The exactness feature stems from an augmented model approach as in \citet{adams}.
 However, we generalise their point pattern models by firstly considering spatio-temporal models and, secondly, by using multivariate (possibly dynamic) Gaussian processes to allow the inclusion of different model components (regression and temporal effects) in a flexible manner.
 Space and time may be considered continuous or discrete.
 In this paper we ultimately consider the general formulation of continuous space and discrete time.
 This is actually the most general formulation, since its continuous time version can be seen as a continuous space process where time is one of the dimensions.

 Our methodology also introduces a particularly suited MCMC algorithm that enables direct simulation from the full conditional distributions of the Gaussian process and of other relevant latent variables.
-A particular choice of dominating measure to obtain the likelihood function is crucial to derive these sampling steps.
 Moreover, estimation of (possibly intractable) functionals of the IF and prediction based on the output of the MCMC is straightforward.
 We also provide formal proofs of the validity of the MCMC algorithm.

+We believe our methodology is the first valid exact alternative for inference in GP-driven Cox processes.
+It is robust under model complexity/specification, i.e. it is valid and has the same general formulation for any model where the prior measure on the main component of the IF is a Gaussian process - uni or multivariate, space or space-time, with or without covariates, etc. Furthermore, its complexity is mitigated by the good convergence properties of the proposed MCMC algorithm and computational time optimisation strategies based on matrix algebra results.
+Finally, we present two real examples where we compare our methodology to a standard approximated one and demonstrates its applicability to reasonably sized problems.